fizerkhan/thirukural/README.md

 ### Pending Features

 1. Swipe up for old kurals.
-2. Share with friends option.
-3. Option to show and hide English meaning.
+2. Option to show and hide English meaning.

 ### Contribute